pauloday/blog/content/posts/clojurequasi.md

 ![5 waveforms added and wrapped](/quasicrystals/5added.jpg)

-I don't know when these start being quasicrystals, but my goal is to make neat animations so I don't really care.
+I'm not sure when these start being quasicrystals, but my goal is to make neat animations so I don't really care.
 The original article used 7 layers, and 3 definitely isn't a quasicrystal.
-4 might be, so maybe it's every number after 3, or every odd or prime number after 3.
-As you add more layers you have to zoom out to see the pattern, here's 19 layers with the same zoom as the previous images:
+4 seems like it is, so maybe it's every number after 3, but it might not be zoomed out enough to see the full pattern.
+As you add more layers you have to zoom out to see an interesting pattern, here's 19 layers with the same zoom as the previous images:

 ![19 waveforms added and wrapped](/quasicrystals/19added.jpg)

-And a zoomed out and enlarged version (this was produced with my Rust code; the Clojure version can't do different zoom levels):
+And a zoomed out and enlarged version:

 ![19 waveforms added and wrapped, zoomed out](/quasicrystals/19addedsmaller.jpg)